Arndtman/BoyoRPG/Testing/README.txt

 The script is known to crash if you alt-tab or switch to another window midrun.

-The other files in this directory (/testing) are extra EXCEPT testing.txt has an outline of the testing process
+The other files in this directory (/testing) are extra EXCEPT "testing" file has an outline of the testing process

 There are 8 tests included in BoyoTest.txt.
 Since this is a live game, the unit testing is slightly different than other types of programs as game makers generally rely on player driven testing.
 We created a script that runs through some basic functions of the game as a player would.
 Although it works, it’s also very time consuming to create these types of tests and they reach diminishing returns quickly based on testing complexity.